Student Fellows

 Myron M. Jackson is Assistant Professor of Philosophy and Religious Studies at Western Carolina University.
 He previously held the Besl Chair of Ethics, Religion, and Society at Xavier University in Cincinnati, and also taught at Grand Valley State University in Michigan.
 He specializes in process and continental philosophical traditions and philosophical anthropology.
 He holds a B.A. and M.A. in Political Science and an M.A. and Ph.D. in Philosophy from Southern Illinois University Carbondale.
 His current research focuses on ironic relations at the heart of American exceptionalism, along with the influence of European pragmatism in the works of Peter Sloterdijk and Bruno Latour.
 He was resident fellow for the summer of 2021, May 15 to August 1.
 He has given two AIPCT lectures here and here.

-Jared Kemling is a tenure-track faculty member at Rend Lake College where he teaches Philosophy.
-Jared received his PhD in 2018 from Southern Illinois University Carbondale, writing a dissertation on Ernst Cassirer’s philosophy of symbolic forms and the idea of the person.
+Jared Kemling Jared Kemling is an Associate Professor of Philosophy at Rend Lake College.
+Jared received his PhD in 2018 from Southern Illinois University, writing a dissertation on Ernst Cassirer’s philosophy of symbolic forms and the idea of the person.
 His research interests are in German Idealism, Process Philosophy, Philosophical Anthropology, Philosophy of Culture, and American Pragmatism.
-He is an editor for the journals Dewey Studies and Eidos: A Journal for Philosophy of Culture.
-His current project is an edited volume forthcoming from SUNY press entitled The Cultural Power of Personal Objects: Traditional Accounts and New Perspectives (2021).
-He is co-editor (with Auxier) of Queen and Philosophy: Guaranteed to Blow Your Mind (2023).
+He is an editor for the journal Eidos: A Journal for Philosophy of Culture, and a fellow of the American Institute for Philosophical and Cultural Thought.
+His edited books include The Cultural Power of Personal Objects: Traditional Accounts and New Perspectives (2021, SUNY Press) and (with Randall Auxier) Queen and Philosophy: Guaranteed to Blow Your Mind (2023, Carus Books).
+He has published articles in a variety of academic journals and presented at a number of international and national conferences.
 An AIPCT lecture is here.
 An article about Jared is here.

 Eli Orner Kramer is University Professor of Philosophy at the University of Wrocław in Poland.
 He is author of Intercultural Modes of Philosophy, Volume 1: Principles to Guide Philosophical Community (Brill 2021).
 His Ph.D. in philosophy was completed in 2018 at Southern Illinois University Carbondale.
 His work has appeared in journals such as the Philosophy of Education Yearbook, The Journal of School and Society, and others.
 He co-edited the volume Philosophical Proposals for the University: Toward a Philosophy of Higher Education (Palgrave Macmillan, 2018), and is co-editor of the Philosophy as a Way of Life Book Series for Brill.
 His research interests include American and European Idealism, Early American Philosophy, Philosophy of Culture, Process Philosophy, and Metaethics.
 He is review and discussion section editor for Eidos.
 An AIPCT Lecture is here.